jrgant/egcmsm_artnet/README.md

 ## Privacy Restrictions

 ART-Net data is private and not to be shared.
 This project should only ever refer to an external private data directory containing the ARTNet data, available on request via a Memorandum of Understanding (PI: Samuel Jenness, Emory University).
-The ARTNet data itself should never be imported or saved within this project directory unless in aggregated form.
+The ARTNet data itself should never be imported or saved within this project directory unless in aggregated form (or as subsets stored in model fit objects).